MOHAN-2728/Twitter-Complaint-Suggestion-Analyzer-using-Python-and-Django/README.md

 ### ✨ Features
 🔍 Tweet Analysis
-Detects if a tweet is a Complaint, Suggestion, or General
+* Detects if a tweet is a Complaint, Suggestion, or General

-Auto-detects language (Tamil or English)
+* Auto-detects language (Tamil or English)

-Classifies complaints into categories:
+* Classifies complaints into categories:

    🚮 Garbage

    🚧 Road

    🚰 Water

    💡 Electricity

    🔊 Noise

    🐕 Stray Animals

    🧼 Public Toilet

    ⚙️ General

    💡 Explanation Logic

-Each tweet gets a smart explanation
+* Each tweet gets a smart explanation

-Explanation changes based on keywords and context
+* Explanation changes based on keywords and context

-Dynamic offline logic without external APIs

 🌐 Language Detection
-Supports both Tamil and English tweets using langdetect
+* Supports both Tamil and English tweets using langdetect

 👥 User Interface
 ✅ Clean and responsive UI